 There are some benefits that enterprises can realize by using BaaS, including:

-Improved Security: Enterprises can benefit from the increased security and privacy that comes with using blockchain technology.
+- Improved Security: Enterprises can benefit from increased security and privacy from blockchain technology

 The drawbacks of BaaS for enterprises: